SEPTA

 The Boulevard Direct is a bus route meant to operate as a rapid transit line along the Roosevelt Boulevard, hence being named as such.

 Suburban Transit Division routes are routes that operate in Chester, Delaware, and Montgomery Counties.
 Routes 90-99, 124-125, and 131 operate in Montgomery County.
-Routes 103-123, 126, and the SEPTA Metro D (D1 and D2) and M Lines operate in Delaware County, and Routes 127-130 and 133 operate in Bucks County.
-There are a few routes that cross counties such as route 92 which operates in Chester and Montgomery County, route 106 which serves Delaware and Chester County, the SEPTA Metro M lines, which operate from Delaware County into Montgomery County, and so on.
+Routes 103-123, 126, and the SEPTA Metro SEPTA Metro - D Lines (SEPTA Metro - D Lines D1 and SEPTA Metro - D Lines D2) and Lines operate in Delaware County, and Routes 127-130 and 133 operate in Bucks County.
+There are a few routes that cross counties such as route 92 which operates in Chester and Montgomery County, route 106 which serves Delaware and Chester County, the SEPTA Metro lines, which operate from Delaware County into Montgomery County, and so on.

 SEPTA Transit Bus Fleet Roster